Flat-18-Micro/flat18-web-next/SCROLL_BACKGROUND_GUIDE.md

 ### Adding New Sections
 1. Add CSS variables for the new section in `/src/styles/variables.css`
-2. Define variables for both dark and light themes
+2. Define background and text color variables for both dark and light themes
-3. Add `data-bg-color={getSectionBackground('sectionName')}` to your section element
+3. Add both `data-bg-color` and `data-text-color` attributes to your section element
-4. Import `getSectionBackground` from `@/hooks/useScrollBackground`
+4. Import both `getSectionBackground` and `getSectionTextColor` from `@/hooks/useScrollBackground`

 ### Example: Adding a New Section
 ```css